 On the opposite end of the spectrum are Schedule V drugs.
-Schedule V includes those substances that have a very low risk of abuse and have a currently accepted medical use in the United States.
-Generally a schedule V drug is a one that is a compound of a small amount of a controlled substance with something that is not a controlled substance.
-Between these ends of the spectrum lie numerous other schedules of varying significance.
+Schedule V substances have a very low risk of abuse and have some currently accepted medical use in the United States.
+A Schedule V drug is often a compound of a small amount of a controlled substance, paired with something that is not a controlled substance.
+Between Schedule I and V substances are schedules of varying significance.

-Regardless of the controlled substance’s Schedule, if one illegally possesses, sells, manufactures, distributes, or traffics a controlled substance they can be charged with a narcotics related crime.
-The severity of the penalty involved relates to the conduct alleged.
-For some simple possession cases, the punishment can be a maximum of 11 months, 29 days in jail.
-For other more serious cases involving trafficking, the penalty could involve something so serious as a 25 year minimum mandatory prison term.
-The type of narcotic will affect the sentence potential as well.
-For example, trafficking heroin or methamphetamine can carry a harsher sentence than trafficking marijuana.
+Regardless of the controlled substance’s schedule, a person who illegally possesses, sells, distributes, manufactures, or traffics a controlled substance can be charged with a narcotics-related crime.
+Depending on the conduct alleged, the penalty involved may increase in severity.
+For example, a simple possession misdemeanor case can lead to a maximum punishment of 11 months, 29 days in jail.
+For more serious cases involving trafficking, for example, the punishment involved can lead to a minimum mandatory prison term of 25 years.
+The type of narcotic involved can also affect the sentencing potential; for example, trafficking heroin or methamphetamine can carry a harsher sentence than trafficking marijuana.

-Allegations of these kinds of crimes are very serious and every effort should be made to defend an allegation.
-Anyone charged in this fashion is now saddled with a life changing allegation that not only involves a criminal court penalty, but can also act to suspend your driver’s license for 2 years if adjudicated guilty of the offense.
+Allegations of these kinds of crimes are very serious and every effort available should be made to defend an allegation.
+A drug-related charge can be life-altering; it will involve you in a criminal court penalty, but it can also act to suspend your driver’s license for a period of time if adjudicated guilty of the offense.
 Jason Mayberry can help you navigate your way through this maze of unfamiliar territory.
 Whether you need help with an addiction problem, or just got caught for a recreational amount of marijuana, we can position you to get the result you need.Typical Drug Related Crimes in Florida

-There are numerous controlled substance crimes in Florida ranging from simple possession to trafficking mass quantities.
-Some common crimes are listed below.
+There are many controlled substance crimes in Florida, ranging from simple possession to trafficking in mass quantities.
+Some of the more common crimes are listed below.

-Drug Possession - having an illegal substance on your person or within your dominion and control, typically for personal use.
-This can be a misdemeanor or a felony.
+Drug Possession - defined as having an illegal substance on your person or within your dominion and control, typically for personal use.
+This can be charged as a misdemeanor or a felony.

-Possession with the Intent to Sell - having an illegal substance in your possession in addition to a measuring scale and/or having the substance packaged individually for distribution.
-Possession with the intent to sell is a felony.
+Possession with the Intent to Sell - defined as having an illegal substance in your possession in addition to a measuring scale and/or having the substance packaged individually for distribution.
+Possession with the intent to sell is considered a felony.

-Sale of Drugs - Selling a controlled substance to another.
-The penalties involved depend on the substance, the amount sold, and the location of the sale.
+Sale of Drugs - defined as selling a controlled substance to another.
+The penalties involved will depend on the substance, the amount sold, and the location of the sale.

-Trafficking - Trafficking is the sale, purchase, manufacture, delivery, or introduction into Florida of a large amount of drugs.
+Trafficking - defined as the sale, purchase, manufacture, delivery, or introduction into Florida of a large amount of drugs.
 Trafficking is a felony charge often involving minimum mandatory prison terms.Florida Controlled Substance Punishments

-In certain circumstances an experienced drug lawyer can negotiate a pretrial diversion sentence for his client appropriately called “drug court.”
-Successful completion of this special court results in criminal charges being dropped against the defendant and in some cases eligibility for immediate expungement.
+Under the right circumstances, an experienced drug lawyer can negotiate a pretrial diversion sentence for his client called “drug court,” or possibly an alternative program called DETRR; a less restrictive diversionary court.
+Successful completion of either of these special courts results in criminal charges being dropped against the defendant and in some cases eligibility for immediate expungement.

-If you are not eligible for drug court diversion your case will go through the criminal system and if resolved with a plea, potential penalties could include:
+If you are not eligible for drug court diversion or the DETRR program, then your case will go through the traditional, punishment based criminal system.
+If your case is resolved with a plea, potential penalties could include: